adzejs/adze/docs/guide/filtering-and-utility-functions.md

 log().ns('baz').success('Successfully did something!');
 log().label('baz').log('Logging something.');

-// Let's get our collection from the Shed const collection = shed.getCollection();
+// Let's get our collection from the GlobalStore const collection = globalStore.getCollection();

 /* Let's filter the collection by logs with namespace of 'foo' or labels of 'bar' and then re-render it. */